Henryk Sienkiewicz: Later years

-Sienkiewicz had several romances, and in 1892 Maria Romanowska-Wołodkowicz, stepdaughter of a wealthy Odesan, entered his life.
+Sienkiewicz had several romances, and in 1892 Maria Romanowska-Wołodkowicz, stepdaughter of a wealthy Odessan, entered his life.
 He and Romanowska became engaged there in 1893 and married in Kraków on 11 November.
 Just two weeks later, however, his bride left him; Sienkiewicz blamed "in-law intrigues".
 On 13 December 1895 he obtained papal consent to dissolution of the marriage.
 In 1904 he married his niece, Maria Babska.

-Sienkiewicz used his growing international fame to influence world opinion in favor of the Polish cause (throughout his life and since the late 18th century, Poland remained partitioned by her neighbors, Russia, Austria and Prussia, later Germany).
-He often criticized German policies of Germanization of the Polish minority in Germany; in 1901 he expressed support of Września schoolchildren who were protesting the banning of the Polish language.
+Sienkiewicz used his growing international fame to influence world opinion in favor of the Polish cause (throughout his life and since the late 18th century, Poland remained partitioned by her neighbors, Russia, Austria and Prussia, and later Germany).
+He often criticized the German policy of Germanization of the Polish minority in Germany; in 1901 he expressed support of Września schoolchildren who were protesting the banning of the Polish language.
+In 1907, amid German attempts to expropriate Polish land, he appealed to the global intellectual community for support.
 More cautiously, he called on Russia's government to introduce reforms in Russian-controlled Congress Poland.
 During the Revolution in the Kingdom of Poland, he advocated broader Polish autonomy within the Russian Empire.

 Sienkiewicz maintained some ties with Polish right-wing National Democracy politicians and was critical of the socialists, but he was generally a moderate and declined to become a politician and a deputy to the Russian Duma.
 In the cultural sphere, he was involved in the creation of the Kraków and Warsaw monuments to Adam Mickiewicz.
 He supported educational endeavors and co-founded the Polska Macierz Szkolna organization.
 "Reasonably wealthy" by 1908 thanks to sales of his books, he often used his new wealth to support struggling writers.
 He helped gather funds for social-welfare projects such as starvation relief, and for construction of a tuberculosis sanatorium at Zakopane.
 He was as prominent in philanthropy as in literature.